Risk Identification and Management Basics Training Course

 Signature Verification and Forgery Detection Training Course

-7 HoursThis course teaches the participants on how to identify common techniques used to forge signatures and endorsements — the signs of forgery.
+7 HoursThis course instructs participants on how to identify common techniques used to forge signatures and endorsements, as well as the signs of forgery.

-They also learn how to use signature cards and imaged signatures to help detect forgeries.
-And, finally, participants will learn what action to take when they suspect forgery.
+Participants will also learn how to use signature cards and imaged signatures to help detect forgeries.
+Finally, they will be taught what actions to take when they suspect a forgery.

 Objectives:

-Upon completion of this seminar, the participants will be able to:
+Upon completing this seminar, participants will be able to:

-- Identify techniques used to forge signatures and endorsements.
+- Identify the techniques used to forge signatures and endorsements.

-- Use signature cards and/or electronic signature imaging to detect
+- Use signature cards and electronic signature imaging to detect discrepancies.

-- Identify discrepancies between two signatures by understanding the five handwriting characteristics associated with
+- Identify differences between two signatures by understanding the five handwriting characteristics associated with forgery.

-- Follow specific guidelines when comparing signatures and what actions to take when forgery is suspected.
+- Follow specific guidelines when comparing signatures and determine appropriate actions when forgery is suspected.

-- Understand forgery and signature verification compliance issues.
+- Understand compliance issues related to forgery and signature verification.

 Building Resilience: Safety & Risk Management Systems